 Google Ads provides you with a unique ID, called a "GCLID," for every click that comes to your website from an ad.
 To track offline conversions from clicks, you'll save that ID along with whatever lead information you collect from the person who clicked your ad.

 Later, when that person "converts" in the offline world, by signing a contract, for example, you give that GCLID back to Google Ads along with a few details about the type of conversion it was and when it happened.
 Then Google Ads records this conversion along with your other conversion tracking data.

 You design, build, and sell custom boardroom tables.
 You use Google Ads to drive prospective customers to your website, where they then can submit their contact information and request a sales call.
 If a lead results from a click on an ad, the lead's contact information will also include a GCLID.

-Once a week, your salespeople review that week's sales and send you the prospects (and associated GCLIDs) that converted into customers, along with the date and time of each sale.
+Once a week, your salespeople review that week's sales and send you the prospects (and associated GCLIDs) that are converted into customers, along with the date and time of each sale.
 You then compile that data into a five-column spreadsheet and upload it into your Google Ads account.
 Within a few hours you'll be able to see which keywords and queries are contributing not just to new lead submissions, but, more importantly, to actual sales.